-

 What the ACCC can't do

-Home broadband speeds advertised by internet service providers must be accurate and must not create a false impression.
+Home broadband speeds advertised by internet service providers must:

 In the past, some providers misled people by using maximum speeds that people can't access in real life.